hbctraining/DGE_workshop_salmon_online/lessons/05c_summarizing_results.md

 ## Learning Objectives

-* Summarizing significant differentially expressed genes for each comparison
+* Evaluate the number of differentially expressed genes produced for each comparison
-* Extracting lists of significant genes
+* Construct R objects containing significant genes from each comparison

 ## Summarizing results